Protect Yourself – Updated April 2026

 👥

-Gamblers Anonymous is a nonprofit organization that runs self-help groups around the country.
-Here you meet others who have similar experiences in a safe and non-judgmental environment.
-The organization also offers support to relatives and conducts advocacy work for better care and preventive efforts.
+Gamblers Anonymous runs peer support groups across Canada.
+You meet others with similar experiences in a safe and non-judgmental environment.
+The organization also offers support to family members through Gam-Anon, and holds in-person meetings in most major Canadian cities.

 Visit gamblersanonymous.org →